Security defaults

 • DiscardLogging() — request-timing wrapper that emits no log lines;

-for high-throughput surfaces where structured logging is handled by
+for high-throughput paths where structured logging is handled by

 an upstream proxy or APM agent.